Hire employees in 180+ countries

 What is a China EOR?

-A China EOR is an independent HR firm that hires and pays your team in China, in full compliance with local laws.
-By engaging a China EOR, you no longer need to set up a China entity or subsidiary (such as a Wholly Foreign Owned Enterprise or WFOE) in order to have a China-based team.
+A China EOR is an independent HR firm that hires and pays your team in China in full compliance with local laws.
+By engaging a China EOR, you no longer need to set up a China entity or subsidiary (such as a Wholly Foreign Owned Enterprise or WFOE) to have a China-based team.
 A China EOR will:

 1. Draft compliant employment contracts for your China team.